truecharts/website/src/content/docs/blog/2023-03-06-breaking-enterprise-changes/index.md

 We also want to announce and put-in-place a new breaking-changes policy for the Enterprise train.
 Which will take effect 01-04-2023:

 - All Charts in the Enterprise train, will get one-by-one attention to write migration scripts where possible
-- If there are breaking changes, we will write migration guides for each of them, customized where needed
+- If there are breaking changes, we will write migration guides for each of them, customised where needed
 - Breaking changes will be announced _at least_ 3 months in advance and older versions (pre-breaking-change) will continue to be supported for _at least_ 3 months afterwards (so at least 6 months after the announcement of a breaking change)
 - In the future help with migrations will, obviously, be included in the priority enterprise support packages that come with our future SLA offerings for the Enterprise Apps